m-lamonaca/programming-notes/docs/git/git.md

 `git add <filename1 filename2 ...>`: add files to the staging area
 `git add -p <files>`: interactively stage chunks of a file

 `git blame <file>`: show who last edited which line

 `git commit`: save the snapshot to the project history
 `git commit -m "message"`: commit and provide a message
 `git commit -a`: automatically notice any modified (but not new) files and commit
 `git commit -v|--verbose`: show unified diff between the HEAD commit and what would be committed

 `git diff <filename>`: show difference since the last commit
 `git diff <commit> <filename>`: show differences in a file since a particular snapshot
 `git diff <reference_1> <reference_2> <filename>`: show differences in a file between two snapshots
 `git diff  --cached`: show what is about to be committed
 `git diff <first-branch>...<second-branch>`: show content diff between two branches
+`git diff -w`: show diff ignoring whitespace differences

 `git bisect`: binary search history (e.g. for regressions)